Support Us

 Cost Transparency Initiative

 Motivation Cost evidence is essential for policymakers to decide how to allocate scarce resources across impactful programs.
-Yet, fewer than one in five impact evaluations integrates cost evidence—such as by including a cost effectiveness analysis (CEA) or cost-benefit analysis (CBA) of the evaluated program (Brown and Tanner, 2019).
+Yet, fewer than one in five impact evaluations integrates cost evidence — for example, by including a cost effectiveness analysis (CEA) or cost-benefit analysis (CBA) of the evaluated program (Brown and Tanner, 2019).
 The lack of attention to costing from researchers limits the influence of impact evidence by making it less relevant to decision maker’s concerns.
-Moreover, a dearth of costing evidence inhibits policymakers’ ability to identify and implement the most...
+Moreover, a dearth of costing evidence inhibits policymakers’ ability to identify and implement the...

 Impact Data and Evidence Aggregation Library (IDEAL)